 Testosterone boosters are a class of herbal supplements and other compounds designed to increase sex drive or improve sexual function, muscle mass, sperm count, and body composition.
 The drugs work by replacing the testosterone that the body is not producing.
 Some of the most popular testosterone boosters include:

 More than 25,000 lawsuits have been filed against the manufacturers of these products, alleging that the companies put healthy men in danger by marketing the hormones to treat sexual dysfunction, age-related fatigue, and other symptoms that go beyond the use approved by the FDA.
 Because of the large number of cases, the U.S. Judicial Panel on Multidistrict Litigation (JPML) created a testosterone multidistrict litigation (MDL) in June 2014.
 As of June 2020, there were still nearly 3,500 product liability cases pending in the federal court system.

 Our law firm has concluded our involvement in these lawsuits and was able to obtain settlements for our clients.
-Please note, we are no longer accepting cases on the testosterone supplements listed above.
-However, if you have been harmed by a testosterone boosting supplement, you may have a case.
+Please note that we are no longer accepting cases on the testosterone supplements listed above.
+However, if you have been harmed by a testosterone-boosting supplement, you may have a case.

 Testosterone Side Effects